Crystal Coast: Diving and fishing

 Diving and fishing also attract visitors to the Crystal Coast.
 This is one of the two spots in North America where the warm waters of the Gulf Stream approach the coastline, creating a "wreck diver's dream" with near-perfect conditions, according to Scuba Diving magazine.
 The North Carolina coast is known as the "Graveyard of the Atlantic;" more than 2,000 vessels are recorded as having sunk along here.

 During World War II, German U-boats frequently targeted and sank merchant vessels in this area.
 The clear warm waters enable divers to view them 100 feet beneath the sea.
-In the 21st century, the Lionfish, a poisonous non-native invasive species with sharp spiny fins and brick red bands covering its body, has been found in these waters, alarming conservationists.
+In the 21st century, the Lionfish, a venomous non-native invasive species with sharp spiny fins and brick red bands covering its body, has been found in these waters, alarming conservationists.
 Lionfish were previously thought to inhabit only the tropical and subtropical waters of the South Pacific, Indian Ocean and the Red Sea.
 Diving activities include underwater photography clinics as well as shark and spear fishing dives.